pixelfed/docs/install-guides/ubuntu22.md

 ```

 > **Note**
-> Restart all of the services if prompted in bright pink
+> Restart all of the services if prompted in bright pink (Press space to select)

 ![image](https://user-images.githubusercontent.com/17537000/177735539-54c3c9c7-c264-4658-80a6-6f691b097313.png)

 ----